PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:solution>

 Don't repeat the same information; each thing worth mentioning should only be mentioned once, and it should be obvious where in the report (which chapter) each thing is described.
+If it's not obvious you probably need to re-structure your report somehow.

 </template>
 </ReportMistake>

-### Chapters start with text
+### Chapters start with figures
 <ReportMistake>
 <template v-slot:example-1-bad>